visgl/deck.gl/dev-docs/RFCs/v4.1/event-handling-rfc.md

 Most of these components would go into deck.gl/src/react.
 One would go into react-map-gl/src/components.
 They should be very compatible and based on the same luma.gl EventManager class.

-## Questions
+### Questions

-Should the React component create a deck.gl Viewport or should the controller do it?
+* Should the React component create a deck.gl Viewport or should the controller do it?

-Model Event Handling
+## Model Event Handling

 In react-map-gl we have StaticMap which handles mapbox interaction events (still passing the click events to mapbox, even though we no longer pass in viewport events).

 In deck.gl we have the DeckGL React component which handles the events but this makes it harder to do non-react integrations with deck.gl

 Consider implementing the event handling in the LayerManager and have the React component pass in its canvas for event registration.

 Base event handling registration - build on same click handlers as the Viewport Event Handling to make things simple?

-Work Breakdown
+### Work Breakdown
-luma.gl 4.0 - Propose a common event handling solution- evaluate our own solutions vs. Hammer.js etc luma.gl 4.0 - Decide where to put the core event handling solution luma.gl monorepo, new separate repo, new utils monorepo. react-map-gl 3.0 Solve event forwarding / event separation react-map-gl 3.0 Update with all fixes from deck.gl deck.gl-4.1 - update OrbitController to use new core event handling deck.gl-4.1 - copy MercatorController from react-map-gl deck.gl-4.1 - separate controllers from React - new React component to wrap ES6 controllers. deck.gl-4.1 -  separate model event handling from DeckGL React component and move it to the new core event handler.
+* luma.gl 4.0 - Propose a common event handling solution- evaluate our own solutions vs. Hammer.js etc
+* luma.gl 4.0 - Decide where to put the core event handling solution: luma.gl monorepo, new separate repo, new utils monorepo.
+* react-map-gl 3.0 Solve event forwarding / event separation
+* react-map-gl 3.0 Update with all fixes from deck.gl
+* deck.gl-4.1 - update OrbitController to use new core event handling
+* deck.gl-4.1 - copy MercatorController from react-map-gl
+* deck.gl-4.1 - separate controllers from React - new React component to wrap ES6 controllers.
+( deck.gl-4.1 -  separate model event handling from DeckGL React component and move it to the new core event handler.
-Other
-Start writing docs for the various classes
+* Start writing docs for the various classes
-Settle on a test strategy for event handling
+* Settle on a test strategy for event handling

 ## Event Handling User’s Guide (Proposal)